katehu/katehu.github.io/publications.md

 ## Make model developement transparent and accessible <a name="model"></a>

-This  a long-term research program
+This is a long-term research program.
+I will update sparingly <br/>

-For  applied science researchers:  <br/>
+For students and applied science researchers:  <br/>
 **Hu, J**.
 System and Method for Modular Design of Statistical Models (U. S. Application Serial No. 18/051,403) <br/>

 For semiparametric model developers: <br/>
 **Hu, J** "A Z-estimation system for two-phase sampling with applications to additive hazards models and epidemiologic studies" [[link]](https://digital.lib.washington.edu/researchworks/handle/1773/27427) <br/>
 PhD Diss.*University of Washington ResearchWorks Archive* (2014).  <br/>
-<small> Chapter 1 & 2 lay out on how to develop and extend semiparametric models systematically <small>
+<small> Chapter 1 & 2 lay out how to develop and extend semiparametric models systematically <small>

 ## Epistemology <a name="epistemology"></a>

-My next interest is *objectivity*.
-Please email contact@katehu.com if you are interested in discussion.<br/>
+My current research interest is *objectivity*.
+Please email [contact@katehu.com](contact@katehu.com) if you are interested in discussion. <br/>

 **Jie Kate Hu** , Xianlong Wang, Pei Wang <br/>
 “Testing Gene-gene Interactions in Genome Wide Association Studies” [[link]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4487553/)<br/>